 Of course, the true beauty comes when you’re on the train, puffing your way towards Haverthwaite.
 Stay off the technology and feast your eyes on the countryside instead.
 It’s not a view you see just anywhere.

 3. Sample the Lakes Distillery

-You’ll want to save this for the adults but a tour around The Lakes Distillery will shore up all you need to know about alcohol production.
+You’ll want to save this for the adults day out but a tour around The Lakes Distillery will shore up all you need to know about alcohol production.
 It may be a relatively recent player in the liquor game but have since established top-notch gin, whiskey and vodka production.
 Local produce is the backbone of its boozy goodness.

 Daily tours and tastings are available; I recommend going at the weekend for an additional alpaca mingle.
 After a look at their production chambers (the copper-toned vats are massive), do try their sample sets.
 You can even stay for a meal at their on-site restaurant or buy a little something at the shop.

 4. Get out on Lake Windermere